 |Columbia University, BA|

-Bill Campbell assumed his role as chairman of the board of directors in August 1998.
-He previously served as Intuit’s president and chief executive officer from 1994 to 1998 and as chief executive officer from September 1999 until January 2000.
+He assumed his role as Chairman of the Board of Directors of Intuit, in August 1998.
+He previously served as Intuit’s President and Chief Executive Officer from 1994 to 1998 and as Chief Executive Officer from September 1999 until January 2000.